kubernetes/kops/docs/aws.md

 If you bought your domain with AWS, then you should already have a hosted zone in Route53.

 If you plan on using your base domain, then no more work is needed.
 If you plan on using a subdomain to build your clusters on you will need to create a 2nd hosted zone in Route53.
+Note that the hosted zone must be public and have a valid domain name.

 ```bash
 ID=$(uuidgen) && aws route53 create-hosted-zone --name subdomain.kubernetes.com --caller-reference $ID